 Nighttime Headaches: What Causes Them?

-If you get nighttime headaches often, you need to see a doctor to get examined and find out what is causing them.
+If you get nighttime headaches often, you need to see a doctor to get examined and find out what's causing them.

 1. Hypnic headaches

-Hypnic headaches are not very well-known.
+Hypnic headaches aren’t very well-known.
 They may happen during the night or even when napping.

-The reasons are not completely understood, but it’s known that it happens during this particular stage of sleep.
-Therefore, it is believed that the hypnic headache may be related to a sudden drop in melatonin, a hormone that regulates your sleep.
+- The reasons aren’t completely understood, but it’s known that it happens during this particular stage of sleep.
+Therefore, it’s believed that the hypnic headache may be related to a sudden drop in melatonin, a hormone that regulates your sleep.

 2. Inflammation-causing foods

 This is another piece of information that’s not very well-known.
 Certain foods, when eaten in excess, cause changes in your body.

 - Oftentimes, food high in monosodium glutamate (MSG) cause headaches in the middle of the night if eaten late in the day, like at dinner.

 - This artificial additive isn’t just unhealthy, but also addictive.